shervinhariri/telemetry-api/STAGE3_CHECKLIST.md

 3. **Merge**: Deploy to production environment
 4. **Monitor**: Use provided scripts for operations

-The Stage 3 contract alignment is complete and ready for production deployment!
+The Stage 4 Pro Dashboard is complete and ready for production deployment!